bricx21/About-Me/README.md

 ## 👋 About Me

-Hi, I'm Rick – a Senior IT Engineer exploring opportunities in blockchain and fintech.
-I'm passionate about user-centric support, smart contract integration, and building efficient, scalable systems.

-- 🌱 Currently learning: Solidity, Javascript, MetaMask, Smart Contracts
-- 🤝 Open to collaborating on Web3 support tools or educational resources
-- 📫 Reach me at: @bricx21
+Hi, I'm Rick – I'm a Systems Engineer who loves turning technical complexity into strategic advantage.
+My passion lies in building secure, user-focused systems, with a deep focus on IAM, Information Security, and AI automation.
+I excel at connecting the dots between engineering and business objectives to deliver solutions that truly empower teams.

 💬 Connect With Me
-💼 LinkedIn
+💼 linkedin.com/in/rickmagarro
+📫 Reach me at: @bricx21